 Wiley Walsh P.C. represents employees in state and federal court.
 In 2016, we obtained one of the top 100 jury verdicts in Texas for a client as determined by topverdict.com.
-In 2019, we did it again, obtaining for a client, one of the top jury verdicts in the state.
+In 2019, we did it again, winning, according to topverdict.com, one of the top jury verdicts in the state for our client.
 Also in 2019, Wiley Walsh, P.C. worked with the EEOC in order to obtain a consent decree regarding our client Jane Doe.
 Here are brief descriptions of some of our current cases.
 If you have experienced a similar situation, please call to schedule an appointment or fill out our online form.Breach of Contract

 Pamela Boeve v.
 Insuraprise, Inc. d/b/a Medigap 360